 PLEASE NOTE: Museum operations have changed since this blog was published.
-To help limit the spread of coronavirus disease 2019 (COVID-19), the Museum is closing to the public through June 10.
+To help limit the spread of coronavirus disease 2019 (COVID-19), the Museum is currently closed.
 More details can be found here.

 The Museum understands that with the heightened awareness and concern about limiting the spread of coronavirus disease 2019 (COVID-19) guests have many questions about Museum operations.
 The information below addresses the questions we have received most often.